 Supplementary Figure 1: Phylogeny of the Illumina reads assigned to Dorylus sp. cytochrome oxidase I gene using BLASTx searches.
 A phylogenetic tree was constructed using the maximum likelihood method using the HKY85 substitution model assuming an estimated proportion of invariant sites of 0.542 and 4 gamma-distributed rate categories to account for rate heterogeneity across sites.
 The gamma shape parameter was estimated directly from the data (gamma=1.219).
 Support for internal branches was assessed using the aLRT test (SH-Like).

 Supplementary Figure 2: Phylogenies of the sequences of the viruses in the Picobirnaviridae family, as well as cruciviruses.
 Sequences in red refer to army ant associated contigs.
-Neighbor joining phylogenetic trees were generated using alignments of coat protein sequences (CP; cruciviruses) and RNA-dependent RNA polymerase sequences (RdRp; Picobirnaviridae).
+Neighbor joining phylogenetic trees were generated using alignments of capsid protein sequences of cruciviruses (444 aa) and Picobirnaviridae RNA-dependent RNA polymerase protein sequences (137-201 aa).
 One thousand bootstrap replicates were performed to quantify branch support.
 The scale bar depicts the number of amino acid substitutions per site.